-To Guarantee an Effective Response to Allegations of Sexual Abuse of Minors person is no longer a minor.
+To Guarantee an Effective Response to Allegations of Sexual Abuse of Minors

 ARTICLE 4.
 Dioceses/eparchies are to report an allegation of sexual abuse of a person who is a minor to the public authorities.
 Dioceses/eparchies are to comply with all applicable civil laws with respect to the reporting of allegations of sexual abuse of minors to civil authorities and cooperate in their investigation in accord with the law of the jurisdiction in question.